SSGrasland/Modeling-Hurricane-Impact-on-Florida-Real-Estate-Value-/README.md

 ## Contact Me
 Thank you for checking out my GitHub if you have any further questions please contact me at samgrasland@gmail.com!
+And you here is the associated [presentation](https://github.com/SSGrasland/Modeling-Hurricane-Impact-on-Florida-Real-Estate-Value-/blob/main/presentation_and_notebook_pdf/Presentation.pdf) for the project.